akdevalliance/about/operating-manual.md

 Food and Beverages of any sort MUST be pre-approved by the board.
 Funding for these items cannot come from Launch Alaska’s pool of government funding.

 ### Sponsorships

-## Organizational Structure and Job Duties

-### Director

-	Sets mission and vision of the organization.

-* Coordinate with Launch Alaska on expenses, oversight, budgeting
-* Call Board Meetings
-* Set key metrics for the Alliance
-* Approve expenses

-### Secretary

-	Responsible for notetaking and ratifying actions by the board.

-### Treasurer

-	Responsible for putting together yearly budget that matches financial input with organizational goals for events.
-Handles confidential Launch Alaska information and provides official documentation when interfacing with sponsors, companies, and organizations.

-* Approve expenses
-* Coordinate with Launch Alaska on expenses, oversight, budgeting

-### Chief of staff

-	Oversees operations and leads board staffing.
-It is strongly encouraged that this person is located in a separate location from the director.

-#### Meetup Owner

-* Find speakers

-#### Marketing Owner

-#### Sponsorship Owner

-#### Hackathon Owner

-* Handle Insurance for events
-* Secure venue

-#### Bootcamp Owner

-* Handle Insurance for events
-* Secure venue